In The Powerful Presence Of The Maiden Goddess

 For millennia pilgrims have made the trek up to the Acropolis, the mythological citadel of Athens.
-Heeding the whispers of an ancient deity, my feet wandered off the beaten tourist track to find their way to the doorstep of the Goddess Athena.
+Heeding the whispers of an ancient deity, I wandered off the beaten tourist track to find my way to the doorstep of the Goddess Athena.

 But when my friend Sandra and I reached the Theatre of Dionysus, I did not hear the echoes of the choruses of long-forgotten Greek tragedies, or the murmur of the 17,000 spectators who came to see them lament.
 Instead I heard the resounding, reassuring voice of Athena only – a goddess I never paid much attention to before.
 She called to me, inviting me higher up to her sanctuary.

+This sacred historical site remains imbued with her electric strength, her infinite wisdom and her feminine charm.
+The prayers and offerings of every man, woman and child who over the centuries reached out to her for guidance and protection are still whispered by the winds around the marble columns.
+Her name is perceptibly hummed by the birds in the olive trees on the way up the steep slope.
 Millions of feet have made this trek up to the architectural marvels awaiting on top of the Acropolis.
 One can feel its power underfoot.
-Expecting to encounter Athena at her most famous and impressive temple, the Parthenon, I was once again surprised to hear her voice coming from the more humble Erechtheion.
+Expecting to encounter Athena at her most famous and impressive temple, the Parthenon.
+I was once again surprised to hear her calling me to the more humble Erechteion.
 This temple on the northern side of the Acropolis was dedicated to both Athena and Poseidon, the god of the ocean, earth-quakes and horses.

 © 2013 Anthon St Maarten